MarkJamesHoward/mimic-css-website/src/pages/instructions.md

 title: mimic-css
 ---

-# mimic-css

-**mimic-css** is a design system that allows you use standard CSS styles within the class attribute ALONG with Media Queries and Modifiers.
+**mimic-css** is a design system that enables standard CSS styles within the class attribute ALONG with Media Queries and Modifiers.

 So you are enabled to write standard CSS such as `display:flex` and apply a media query inline within the class e.g.